By Ashok Prasad, Founder, Niyyam

 - Is the fund consistently outperforming?

-- If a fund cannot beat its benchmark, reconsider its relevance
+If a fund cannot beat its benchmark over time, reconsider its relevance.

 - Top holdings